rossedward-arch/ml-generative-energy-design/docs/phd_proposal.md

 | Net-Zero     | Annual EUI < 35 kWh/m²/year, on-site renewables coverage ≥ 100%              |
 | Resilience   | Operable windows, passive cooling, thermal mass, storm resistance            |

-These will be implemented as hard/soft constraints within the RL agent’s environment.
+These criteria will be encoded as hard and soft constraints within the RL environment.

 ---

 ## Expected Outcomes

-- **Open-source toolkit**: Python-based generative design library tailored to Edinburgh’s climate and energy goals.
+- An open-source Python toolkit for climate-adaptive generative building design tailored to Edinburgh’s energy and climate goals.
-- **XAI-informed policy guidance**: Reports and dashboards to support transparent decisions for local councils and developers.
+- XAI-informed policy guidance dashboards to support transparent decision-making for local councils and developers.
-- **Academic impact**: Peer-reviewed publications showing ≥30% energy improvement vs. ASHRAE 90.1 baselines.
+- Peer-reviewed publications demonstrating at least 30% energy improvement compared to ASHRAE 90.1 baselines.
+- A validated methodology embedding explainability into early-stage generative design workflows, enhancing stakeholder trust.

 ---

 ## Contributions

-- A novel RL-XAI framework for adaptive building design under climate uncertainty.
+- A novel, multi-objective RL-XAI framework enabling adaptive building design under climate uncertainty.
-- A validated, open-source toolchain integrated with industry-standard simulation workflows.
+- A validated, open-source toolchain tightly integrated with industry-standard simulation engines.
-- A new methodology for embedding explainability in early-stage generative design for energy policy and stakeholder engagement.
+- An innovative approach for embedding interactive explainability in AI-driven generative design, supporting policy and stakeholder engagement.

 ---

 ## Alignment with the University of Edinburgh

 ### Research Environment
-- **AI Strengths**: Bayes Centre (reinforcement learning labs), School of Informatics.
+- AI and Informatics expertise at the Bayes Centre and School of Informatics, with leading labs in reinforcement learning.
-- **Built Environment**: Edinburgh School of Architecture and Landscape Architecture (ESALA), Edinburgh Climate Change Institute (ECCI).
+- Built environment and climate adaptation strengths at Edinburgh School of Architecture and Landscape Architecture (ESALA) and Edinburgh Climate Change Institute (ECCI)

-### Funding Alignment
+### Funding and Strategic Fit
-- EPSRC "AI for Net-Zero"
+- EPSRC programs on "AI for Net-Zero.
 - Scotland’s Climate Emergency Fund
-- UoE Strategic Plan on Climate Leadership and AI Innovation
+- University of Edinburgh’s Strategic Plan emphasizing climate leadership and AI innovation.

 ---